-During the proposed study, we will use sophisticated technology to examine new major aspects related to immune system status and movement behavior and their contribution in predicting the transition from acute to CLBP.
-We will examine these aspects in few time points during the three month process and compare between those who eventually developed CLBP and those who not.
-Thus, enable us to determine the earliest time point of the transition toward chronicity and develop model to predict LBP chronicity.
+In the proposed study, we will use sophisticated technology to examine new major aspects related to immune system status and movement behavior and their contribution in predicting the transition from acute to CLBP.
+We will examine these aspects at several time points over a period of three months and compare patients who eventually develop CLBP with those who do not, thus enabling us to determine the earliest time point of the transition toward chronicity and to develop a model to predict LBP chronicity.

 Objectives:

-The overall goal of this study is to identify immunological and movement pattern biomarkers for the prediction of transition from acute to chronic low back pain
+The overall goal of this study is to identify immunological and movement pattern biomarkers for the prediction of transition from acute to chronic low back pain.

 Specific aims:

-Compare demographic, movement pattern, functional, pain perception, psychosocial and immune clusters parameters between patients who developed CLBP to those who did not at different time points.
+To characterize immunological profile, movement pattern, demographic characteristics, functional ability, pain perception, and psychosocial traits of individuals who develop CLBP with those who do not.

-To define and cluster the changes in immunological profile three months follow-up from the acute event.
+To define and cluster the changes in immunological profile during three months of follow-up from the acute event.

-Define and characterize changes in movement patterns along three months follow-up from the acute event.
+To define and characterize changes in movement patterns during three months of follow-up from the acute event.

-To examine the changes in functional ability, pain perception and psychological traits three months follow-up from the acute event.
+To examine the changes in functional ability, pain perception and psychological traits during three months of follow-up from the acute event.

 To identify the time of transition from acute to CLBP from immune profile and movement pattern.

-To develop prediction model to identify patients at their acute phase who are at risk to develop CLBP.
+To develop a predictive model to identify patients in their acute phase who are at risk of developing CLBP.

 Expected significance: Immune system and movement pattern are key elements in pain and function.
-This proposal will lay the groundwork for understanding the role of the immune system network profile and movement pattern in the transition from acute to chronic LBP.
+This proposal will lay the groundwork for understanding the role of the immune system network profile and movement pattern in the transition from acute to CLBP.

-Examining these factors, combined with known, affecting aspects of LBP, will establish further observation of the CLBP.
-Mapping this relationship will improve clinical decision making and open the door to achieving a personalized and effective therapeutic plan which further improve patient's symptoms and function.
+Examining these factors, together with known aspects of LBP, will enable deeper understanding of CLBP.
+Mapping this relationship will improve clinical decision-making and open the door to achieving a personalized and effective therapeutic plan to further improve a patient's symptoms and function.
 The study will have long-term utility as improving personalized treatment can decrease the burden on the health system and reduce the costs of treatments.

-Detailed description of the proposed research
+Detailed Description of the Proposed Research

 Working hypothesis:

-Differences in demographic, movement pattern, functional, pain perception, psychosocial and immune clusters parameters will be found between patients who developed CLBP and those who did not at all time points.
+Differences in demographic, movement pattern, functional, pain perception, psychosocial, and immune cluster parameters at all time points will be found between patients who develop CLBP and those who do not.

-Those who will develop CLBP will demonstrate higher pro-inflammatory status in immune system, after one month already and along three months follow-up.
+Subjects who will develop CLBP will demonstrate higher pro-inflammatory status in immune system, already after one month and during three months of follow-up.

-Those who will develop CLBP will demonstrate lower physical activity, higher medial-lateral (y axis amplitude) movement, higher movement during sleep after one month already and along three months follow-up.
+Subjects who will develop CLBP will demonstrate lower physical activity, higher medial-lateral (y-axis amplitude) movement, greater movement during sleep already after one month and during three months of follow-up.

-Those who will develop CLBP will demonstrate lower functional score, higher pain perception, higher fear from movement after one month, and along three months follow-up from the acute event.
+Subjects who will develop CLBP will demonstrate lower functional score, greater pain perception, greater fear from movement after one month, and during three months of follow-up from the acute event.

-Transition from acute to CLBP, will be demonstrated via the immune system and movement pattern, already after 2 weeks from acute event.
+Transition from acute to CLBP will be demonstrated via the immune system and movement pattern, already 2 weeks after acute event.

-Prediction model for the transition from acute to CLBP will be able to established from immune system and movement pattern variables.
+It will be possible to establish a predictive model for the transition from acute to CLBP from immune system and movement pattern variables.

 Research design & methods: